 Note: It is good to note in your records the current mileage at the time of your rear differential fluid change and when you might want to change it next.
 We also recommend that you keep detailed service records to track your vehicle's condition.
 Keeping good vehicle maintenance records can help improve your vehicle's resale value.

 See our disclaimer on the right-hand side of this page.
 Always consult your service manual and confirm your application's specific fluid and oil requirements.
 Always follow the vehicle manufacturer's recommended oil change intervals.
-Blauparts and RAVENOL are not affiliated with Fiat Chrysler Automobiles N.V (FCA), FCA US LLC, FCA Group Marketing S.p.A, Dodge, Ram, Jeep, Mopar, ZF, BorgWarner, New Venture Gear, its affiliated companies, subsidiaries, its licensors, any other vehicle, or vehicle part manufacturer.
+Blauparts, RAVENOL, and Eurol are not affiliated with Fiat Chrysler Automobiles N.V (FCA), FCA US LLC, FCA Group Marketing S.p.A, Dodge, Ram, Jeep, Mopar, ZF, BorgWarner, New Venture Gear, its affiliated companies, subsidiaries, its licensors, any other vehicle, or vehicle part manufacturer.
 All trademarks and OE specification part numbers referenced in this product listing are displayed for identification purposes only.
 They are in no way intended to denote any affiliation with their corresponding owners.